 Review our Frequently Asked Questions BEFORE posing your questions!

 The application consists of the following required materials, all of which must be received by the appropriate deadline for the application to be considered complete: Online application, statement of purpose and unofficial transcript(s).
-A minimum of three (3), maximum of six (6) recommendation letters submitted online directly by the recommenders.* Official test scores reported by ETS.
+A minimum of three (3), maximum of six (6) recommendation letters submitted online directly by the recommenders.* These letters can come from a wide range of individuals, such as research and academic advisors, instructors, and workplace supervisors.
+Official test scores reported by ETS.
 Stanford's institution code is 4704; no department code is needed.
 Please submit your unofficial transcript(s) from all post-secondary institutions you have attended for at least one year.
 If admitted to the MSE program, you will be asked to provide an official transcript(s).
 You'll be asked to provide a second official transcript if you get admitted to the program.

 In light of the current situation with the COVID-19 pandemic, Stanford reaffirms its commitment to perform individualized, holistic review of each applicant to its graduate and professional programs.
 We recognize that students may have faced significant challenges during the period of disruption caused by the pandemic, and we will take such individual circumstances into account during application review.
 Importantly, we will respect decisions regarding the adoption of Credit/No Credit and other grading options during this unprecedented period of COVID-19 disruption, whether they are made by institutions or by individual students.
 Our goal remains to form graduate student cohorts that are excellent and encompass a diversity of perspectives, backgrounds and experiences that enrich the graduate educational experience.